OfficalOffical/AudioDescription/README.md

 # Audio Description app for blind peoples.

 Audio descrpition app using mobile phones camera to sounding environment with Tensorflow-Cnn and Mobilenet-SSD.
-The output is the name of the object and the position of it on the screen as right, left or middle as sound on mobile.
+The output is the name of the object and the position of it on the screen as far or close and right, left or middle as sound on mobile.
 This project is used [this](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android) code as a source.

 ### Changing tresholds for more accurate usage